emqx/cloud-docs/en_US/faq/normal_a.md

 EMQX Cloud provides secure and reliable bi-directional communication between applications and devices, supporting massive device connectivity in large clusters while providing other value-added capabilities such as device management, rules engine, data persistence, and Kafka data bridging, covering various IoT application scenarios and retaining the ability to customize and expand.

-## What is the relation between EMQX Cloud and EMQX Enterprise？
+## What is the relation between EMQX Cloud deployment and EMQX Enterprise？

-EMQX Cloud is an EMQX Enterprise cluster hosted by EMQ.
+EMQX Cloud deployment is a fully managed EMQX Enterprise cluster hosted by EMQ.
 Customers can scale based on their demands.

 ## Which platforms does EMQX Cloud support?